Can I Sue a Public Storage Facility?

 Disclaimer of Warranties

-In fact, most rental agreements put the burden on you to take care of the unit.
-If you fail to do so, you may be responsible for the costs of putting it into the same condition it was when you rented it.
+Most rental agreements put the burden on you to take care of the unit.
+If you fail to do so, you can be responsible for the costs of putting it into the same condition it was when you rented it.

 Release of liability

 Most self-service storage rental agreements contain a release.
 A release means you give up your right to sue if the conditions of the release are met.
-Again, rental agreements are drafted by the storage facility's lawyers, so the release is extraordinarily broad.
+Again, the storage facility's lawyers draft the rental agreements, so the release is broad.
 You generally give up the right to sue for any property damage or personal injury relating to your use and occupancy of the storage unit.

-Your lawyer tells you that in your rental agreement, the disclaimer specifically states that the facility is not liable for any damage that may occur to your property, period.
-You tell your friend that that's not fair — the pipe wouldn't have frozen if the facility must have known that the pipes could freeze and failed to do what they should have to keep that from happening.
+Your lawyer tells you that in your rental agreement, the disclaimer specifically states that the facility is not liable for any damage to your property, period.
+You tell your friend that's not fair — the pipe wouldn't have frozen if the facility had known that the pipes could freeze and failed to do what they should have to keep that from happening.

 Your lawyer tells you to hold that thought for a moment.
-At this point they are just telling you about the obstacles you face if you decide to sue.
+At this point, they are telling you about the obstacles you face if you decide to sue.

 Indemnification

 Next is indemnification.
-Most rental agreements contain a provision that says that if the storage facility gets sued for any reason associated with your use and occupancy of the unit, you agree to pay for their legal costs, any judgments against them, and (in many cases), their attorney's fees.
-This is called an indemnification provision.
+Most rental agreements contain a provision that says that if the storage facility gets sued for any reason associated with your use and occupancy of the unit, you agree to pay for their legal costs, any judgments against them, and (often) their attorney's fees.
+This is an indemnification provision.

-You weren't storing anyone else's property in your unit, and no one was injured, so you don't see how this provision comes into play in your situation.
-Your lawyer tells you that you are probably right, unless the storage facility takes the position that as part of your responsibility to care for the unit, you should have made sure that the thermostat was turned up high enough to prevent the pipe from freezing.
-Theoretically, they could argue that you have to indemnify them if the renters of the other flooded units, who would be creditors, sue them.
+You weren't storing anyone else's property in your unit, and no one got injured, so you don't see how this provision comes into play in your situation.
+Your lawyer tells you that you are probably right unless the storage facility takes the position that, as part of your responsibility to care for the unit, you should have ensured you set the thermostat high enough to prevent the pipe from freezing.
+Theoretically, they could argue that you have to indemnify (pay) them if the renters of the other flooded units, who would be creditors, sue them.

 Gulp.